2021 Pennsylvania Amendment 3: Background

-During the 2019-2020 legislative session, Senate Bill 1166 was introduced, originally containing only the constitutional amendment question related to emergency powers.
+During the 2019 to 2020 legislative session, Senate Bill 1166 was introduced, originally containing only the constitutional amendment question related to emergency powers.
 State Senator Vincent Hughes introduced an amendment that added Amendment 3, which was unanimously adopted by the Pennsylvania State Senate.
+Hughes' amendment came two weeks after the murder of George Floyd, with it being the first statewide ballot measure based on racial equity voted on following his death.
+The death of Floyd led to widespread protests.